Telecom Tech Outlook Weekly Brief

-By Andrew Palmer, SVP & Chief Information Officer, U.S. Region, Liberty Mutual Insurance
+Andrew Palmer, SVP & Chief Information Officer, U.S. Region, Liberty Mutual Insurance1.
+What are the current market trends you see shaping the Digital Transformation space?

 1. What are the current market trends you see shaping the Digital Transformation space?